-- 1. If toxicity is detected above a WET action level or Limit specified in this permit and the source of toxicity is known (for instance, a temporary plant upset), the permittee shall conduct one follow-up test within two weeks of receipt of the sample results that exceeded the action level.
-The permittee shall use the same test and species as the failed toxicity test.
-For intermittent discharges, the follow-up test shall be conducted whether discharging or not.
-If toxicity is detected in the follow-up, the permittee shall immediately begin developing a TRE plan and submit the plan to ADEQ for review and approval within 30 days after receipt of the toxic result.
-Requirements for the development of a TRE are listed in paragraph 3 below.
-The permittee must implement the TRE plan as approved and directed by ADEQ. - 2.
-If toxicity is detected above an action level or Limit specified in this permit and the source of toxicity is unknown, the permittee shall begin additional toxicity monitoring within two weeks of receipt of the sample results that exceeded the action level.
-The permittee shall conduct one WET test approximately every other week until either a test exceeds an action level (or limit) or four tests have been completed.
-The follow-up tests must use the same test and species as the failed toxicity test.
-For intermittent discharges, the first follow-up test shall be conducted whether discharging or not; the subsequent three follow-up tests shall be conducted during the next three discharge events. - a.
-If none of the four tests exceed a WET action level or limit, then the permittee may return to the routine WET testing frequency specified in this permit. - b.
-If a WET action level or limit is exceeded in any of the additional tests, the permittee shall immediately begin developing a TRE plan and submit the plan to ADEQ for review and approval within 30 days after receipt of the toxic result.
-Requirements for the development of a TRE are listed in subsection 3, below.
-The permittee must implement the TRE plan as approved and directed by ADEQ.

-- 3. The permittee shall use the EPA guidance manual Toxicity Reduction Evaluation Guidance for Municipal Wastewater Treatment Plants, 1999 (EPA/833/B-99/002) in preparing a TRE plan.
+- 3. If (acute and/or chronic) toxicity is detected above a WET action level specified in this permit and the source of toxicity is unknown (for instance, inconsistent results between Min-1 and upstream sample BBD-1 such as one species passing at BBD-1 and a different species exceeding at Min-1), the Permittee shall begin additional toxicity monitoring during the next discharge events.
+The Permittee shall conduct one WET test during the next two discharge events.
+The follow-up test must use the same test and species as the failed toxicity test.
+The subsequent follow-up tests shall be conducted during the next available discharge events. - a.
+If neither of the two tests exceed a WET action level, then the Permittee's WET testing for the permit term is complete. - b.
+If a WET action level is exceeded in any of the additional tests, the Permittee shall immediately begin developing a TRE plan and submit the plan to ADEQ for review and approval within 30 days after receipt of the most recent toxic result.
+Requirements for the development of a TRE are listed in subsection 4, below.
+The Permittee must implement the TRE plan as approved and directed by ADEQ. - 4.
+The Permittee shall use the EPA guidance manual Toxicity Reduction Evaluation Guidance for Municipal Wastewater Treatment Plants, 1999 (EPA/833/B-99/002) in preparing a TRE plan.
 The TRE plan shall include, at a minimum, the following: - a.
 Further actions to investigate and identify the causes of toxicity, if unknown.
-The permittee may initiate a TIE as part of the TRE process using the following EPA manuals as guidance: Toxicity Identification Evaluation: Characterization of Chronically Toxic Effluents, Phase I, 1992 (EPA/600/6-91/005F); Methods for Aquatic Toxicity Identification Evaluations: Phase I, Toxicity Characterization Procedures, 2nd Edition, 1991 (EPA/600/6-91/003); Methods for Aquatic Toxicity Identification Evaluations: Phase II, Toxicity Identification Procedures for Samples Exhibiting Acute and Chronic Toxicity, 1993 (EPA/600/R-92/080); and Methods for Aquatic Toxicity Identification Evaluations: Phase III, Toxicity Confirmation Procedures for Samples Exhibiting Acute and Chronic Toxicity, 1993 (EPA/600/R-92/081). - b.
-Action the permittee will take to mitigate the impact of the discharge and to prevent the recurrence of toxicity; and - c.
+The Permittee may initiate a TIE as part of the TRE process using the following EPA manuals as guidance: Toxicity Identification Evaluation: Characterization of Chronically Toxic Effluents, Phase I, 1992 (EPA/600/6-91/005F); Methods for Aquatic Toxicity Identification Evaluations: Phase I, Toxicity Characterization Procedures, 2nd Edition, 1991 (EPA/600/6-91/003); Methods for Aquatic Toxicity Identification Evaluations: Phase II, Toxicity Identification Procedures for Samples Exhibiting Acute and Chronic Toxicity, 1993 (EPA/600/R-92/080); and Methods for Aquatic Toxicity Identification Evaluations: Phase III, Toxicity Confirmation Procedures for Samples Exhibiting Acute and Chronic Toxicity, 1993 (EPA/600/R-92/081). - b.
+Action the Permittee will take to mitigate the impact of the discharge and to prevent the recurrence of toxicity; and - c.
 A schedule for implementing these actions.

-E. WET Reporting
+F. WET Reporting

-- 1. The permittee shall report chronic toxicity results on DMRs in Chronic Toxicity Units (TUc).
-The TUc for DMR reporting shall be calculated as TUc = 100/NOEC. - 2.
-In addition to reporting WET results on DMRs, the permittee shall submit a copy of the full lab report(s) for all WET testing conducted during the monitoring period covered by the DMR.
+- 1. The Permittee shall report chronic toxicity results on DMRs in Chronic Toxicity Units (TUc).
+The TUc for DMR reporting shall be calculated as TUc= 100/NOEC. - 2.
+In addition to reporting WET results on DMRs, the Permittee shall submit a copy of the full lab report(s) for all WET testing conducted during the monitoring period covered by the DMR.
 The lab report should report TUc as 100/NOEC and as 100/IC25.
-If the lab report does not contain any of the following items, then these must also be supplied in a separate attachment to the report: 1) sample collection and test initiation dates, 2) the results of the effluent analyses for all parameters required to be tested concurrently with WET testing as defined in Part I.A and B, Tables 1 and 2, and Part IV.A.3 of this permit, and 3) copies of completed "AZPDES Discharge Flow Records" for the months in the WET monitoring period. - 3.
+If the lab report does not contain any of the following items, then these must also be supplied in a separate attachment to the report: 1) sample collection and test initiation dates, 2) the results of the discharge analyses for all parameters required to be tested concurrently with WET testing as defined in Part I.A, Table 1 and Part III.A.3 of this permit, and 3) copies of completed "AZPDES Discharge Flow Records" for the months in the WET monitoring period. - 3.
 WET lab reports and any required additional attachments shall be submitted to ADEQ by the 28th day of the month following the end of the WET monitoring period, or upon request.

-PART IV.
-SPECIAL CONDITIONS
+PART IV - SPECIAL CONDITIONS